Phek district: Tourism

 Phek District has numerous tourist attractions to visit and explore.
 Below are few of the tourist attractions in the district:

 Lake Shilloi

 Shilloi, also referred to as The Lake of Spirits.
 It is the largest natural lake in Nagaland.

 Kapamüdzü

 Kapamüdzü, standing at 2620 m is the highest table top mountain in Nagaland.

 Khezhakeno

 Khezhakeno Village is considered to be the ancestral home of many Naga ethnic groups.

 Glory Peak

 Glory Peak (2600 m) is a peak located in Pfütsero, the highest altitude settlement in Nagaland.

+Rüzazho

+Subhas Chandra Bose made Rüzazho the operational base of his Indian National Army (INA) during the World War II, when he liberated Mizoram and parts of Nagaland from the colonial British control with the help of Japanese forces.
+He stayed here for 10 days and recruited more than thousand natives of Nagaland in INA to fight against British, British Indian rupee was banned and Japanese rupee (1942–44) was introduced.
+"The house in which Netaji lived and the wooden cot on which he slept during his stay in Nagaland are preserved at Rüzazho Village.
+The love and respect for Netaji are reflected in the local folklore and songs."
+The village and the operation base of Netaji Subhash is a pilgrimage and tourism site for Indian patriots and history buffs.